Oliver's Cornwall

 Castle-an-Dinas near St. Columb Major

 The largest easily accessible iron age hill fort in Cornwall, not to be confused with one of the same name in West Penwith, Castle-an-Dinas lies on a 700 foot hilltop to the south-east of St. Columb Major.
 There are two rings of banks and ditches, the outer perimeter a full half mile, the area around 10 acres.
-4000 years ago all that stood here were two bronze age barrows, still just discernable.
+4000 years ago all that stood here were two bronze age barrows; these are still just about discernable.
 Over 2000 years ago, when the fort was constructed, it would have been a hive of activity.
-In 1646 it saw Hopton's royalist forces camping overnight.
-Fifty years ago it was the site of a major wulfram (tungsten) mine and an aerial ropeway ran from the ramparts to the works buildings that still stand by the car park.
-Now it is just populated by sheep and goats, who probably pay no attention at all to the wonderful views in all directions - a toposcope stands by a barrow.
+In 1646, in the Civil War, it saw Hopton's royalist forces camping overnight.
+In the early 20th century it was the site of a major wulfram (tungsten) mine and an aerial ropeway ran from the ramparts to works buildings that still stand by the car park.
+Now it is just populated by sheep and goats, who probably pay no attention at all to the wonderful views in all directions - a toposcope stands by a barrow to help you orient yourself.

 A lot of stories surround this isolated spot.
 Reputedly it was the site of King Arthur's hunting lodge and the place where Cador, King of Cornwall and husband of Arthur's mother Igerne, died.
 Ghostly armies have apparently been seen in the skies above the fort.
 Both murders and executions have taken place here.
 Standing on the ramparts, and enjoying the long views, it is hard to imagine any of these events.